tembo-io/website/docs/guides/tembo-cloud/run-tembo-locally.md

 # Running Tembo locally

-This guide is for running a PostgreSQL container locally that supports installing extensions with Trunk.
+This guide is for running a Postgres container locally that supports installing extensions with Trunk.
 This guide uses Docker Compose to start the same image used in Tembo Cloud on your local machine, and provides guidance on how to manually install and enable extensions.
 We are also working on a Tembo CLI that will replace this workflow.

-## Starting PostgreSQL and connect
+## Starting Postgres and connect

 - Checkout a directory from <u>[this linked github repository](https://github.com/tembo-io/tembo/tree/main/examples/run-tembo-locally)</u> using git, or duplicate the files into a local directory
-- You can start a PostgreSQL container locally like this
+- You can start a Postgres container locally like this
 ```
 docker-compose up --build -d
 ```